polareth/evmstate/REFERENCES.md

 ## TODO

-- create a Tracer class that takes the args and env and can be user to trace by just providing tx
+- [x] create a Tracer class that takes the args and env and can be user to trace by just providing tx
+- [ ] provide a react package with a Tracer provider and useTracer hook

 ## Listen to steps during call